DirectriX01/restAPI-node-app/readme.md

     * Running the frontend
         * Open a new window of your terminal/IDE and navigate into the same folder.
         * Run `git checkout frontendFiles` to change the branch to frontendFiles.
-        * Install the dependencies using `npm install`.
+        * Install the dependencies using `npm build`.
 Note this will take time since dependencies of React-App are huge
         * After installing, run the frontend live using `npm start`

 ## Description of the Project ##